zyndagj/zyndagj.github.io/_posts/2018-02-05-hashing-functions.markdown

 hashA(value, seed1) != hashA(value, seed2)
 ```

 most do not, and choose a seed at runtime.
-For cases like these, which includes python's own built-in `hash()` function, there is a simple solution.
+For cases like these, which includes python's own built-in `hash()` function, there is a simple solution using the XOR operation.

 ### Hash functions